Frequently Asked Questions

 What exactly does Aii do?

+We educate to promote safety.
 Aii primarily conducts research to bring complex problems to the public in a readable format.
 Our analysts, researchers, and experts produce white papers, policy briefs, OpEds, and blog content for readers at every level.
 Aii members frequently host or attend lectures, panels, and conferences to present our work or contribute to the conversation.
 Aii also strives to bring information in dynamic ways through multimedia and social platforms, answering your questions and presenting data in different ways.
+In short, we educate the public on public policy issues related to transportation, infrastructure, energy, technology, innovation, and more.
+Think of us as a research nonprofit, an educational organization, or a think tank, but we are here for you to get you up to speed and help you understand the world around you.

 Who is your audience?

 The Aii audience ranges from students and teachers to professionals and public officials.
 We provide a wide array of content from short policy blogs to more technical papers.
 We hope to educate and bring awareness of infrastructure, energy, and technological innovation to academia, media, and policy makers.
-We reach our audience primarily through Aii.org, Facebook, Instagram, Twitter, LinkedIn, and OpEds in the media, as well as on various podcasts, news interviews, panels, lectures, and conferences.
+We reach our audience primarily through Aii.org, Facebook, Instagram, Twitter, LinkedIn, YouTube, and contributions In The Media, as well as on various podcasts, news interviews, panels, lectures, and conferences.

 Does Aii have an angle?